 In fact, Jimmy himself nearly ended up in the BTCC himself in 1991, with Prodrive looking for the relevant funding to place him in an M3, but it never materialised.

-Back to 1992 and Prodrive were again running a manufacturer backed programme for BMW, with the new model M3, driven by Tim Sugden and Alain Menu.
+Back to 1992 and Prodrive were again running a manufacturer backed programme for BMW, with the new model 3 series, driven by Tim Sugden and Alain Menu.
 They were also running the Subaru World Rally Championship program and Colin was a protege of the program.
 He was taking part in the British Rally Championship for Subaru in 1992, with the odd WRC appearance.

 With the inaugural Knockhill round of the BTCC season approaching, David Richards suggested to Colin that he could enter his home round of the BTCC with Prodrive, in the guest car, alongside Menu and Sugden.
 It was the first BTCC meeting to be held at Knockhill and Colin’s presence was sure to add to the spectacle for the fans.

 Initially, Colin wasn’t too focused on the event.
 Speaking in 2006, he said, “I didn’t really pay it a great deal of attention, as at the time I was totally focused on rallying.
 We were just starting to do some World Rally Championship events with Subaru, and that’s what I was excited about.”